 Thus, the summative assessment for this module consists of:

-Practical and summative assessment are designed to provide students with the opportunity to demonstrate in-depth knowledge of their chosen specialist subject.
-Within the coursework element, the Literature Review will account for a total of 25% of their mark for the module, and the Presentation will account for 5% of their mark for the module.
+Practical and summative assessments are designed to provide students with the opportunity to demonstrate in-depth knowledge of their chosen specialist subject.
+Within the coursework element, the Literature review will account for a total of 15% of their mark for the module, and the Technical Project progress report will account for a total of 10% of their mark for the module.
+Within the project element, the Technical project will account for a total of 70% of their mark for the module, and the Presentation will account for 5% of their mark for the module.

 - develop methods of academic research